At least two dead after helicopter crashes in New York City's East River

-NEW YORK (Reuters) - A helicopter carrying six people crashed in New York City’s East River on Sunday, killing at least two, and emergency divers were in the water around the partially submerged aircraft, according to officials.
+NEW YORK (Reuters) - A helicopter carrying six people crashed in New York City’s East River on Sunday, killing at least two and sending three to the hospital in critical condition.

-Eric Phillips, a spokesman for Mayor Bill de Blasio, said in a post on Twitter there was “at least one survivor, at least two fatalities.
-Divers are still in the water.”
+Two of the five passengers died at the scene and three were taken to hospitals, New York Fire Commissioner Daniel Nigro said late Sunday at a press conference.
+He did not immediately have an update on their condition.

+The pilot freed himself and was rescued and in good condition after being taken to a hospital for observation.

-The Federal Aviation Administration said the Eurocopter AS350 went down near the northern end of Roosevelt Island at about 7 p.m. and was reported to be upside-down in the water.
-The agency said it was investigating.
+The Federal Aviation Administration said the Eurocopter AS350 went down near the northern end of Roosevelt Island at about 7 p.m. and was investigating.
 The National Transportation Safety Board said its investigative team would arrive on Monday.

+“It’s a great tragedy,” Nigro said.
+“It took a while for the divers to get these people out.”

+Nigro said when the divers reached the helicopter it was inverted and in 50 feet of water with below 40-degree Fahrenheit water temperatures and four-mile-an hour currents.

+New York City Police Commissioner James O’Neill said the aircraft was registered to Liberty Helicopters, a sightseeing and charter service in New York, and was on a private charter “photo shoot.”

-The U.S. Coast Guard said six people were on the helicopter.
-The Coast Guard launched three boats to aid in the response, joining New York City emergency responders.
+The U.S. Coast Guard launched three boats to aid in the response, joining New York City emergency responders.

-The Coast Guard said, “Five people have been recovered by New York City Police Department and the New York City Fire Department divers and their conditions are currently unknown.”

 “It kind of hit sideways and just flipped over,” Brianna Jesme, 22, an Upper East Side resident who witnessed the crash, told Reuters TV.